remix-run/remix/docs/discussion/09-concurrency.md

 ## Potential for Stale Data

-There are still chances for the user to see stale data in very rare conditions with inconsistent infrastructure.
-Cancelled requests from the browser still end up going to the server and may change data after the revalidation lands.
-For example, if a form is interrupted by a new submission of the same form:
+It's unlikely your users will ever experience this, but there are still chances for the user to see stale data in very rare conditions with inconsistent infrastructure.
+Even though Remix cancels requests for stale data, they will still end up making it to the server.
+Cancelling a request in the browser simply releases browser resources for that request, it can't "catch up" and stop it from getting to the server.
+In extremely rare conditions, a cancelled request may change data after the interrupting actions's revalidation lands.
+Consider this diagram:

 ```text
      👇 interruption with new submission